p4lang/p4c-bm/README.rst

   * :code:`make 'P4_PATH=<absolute_path_to_p4_program>'
     'P4_PREFIX=<prefix_for_apis>'`

+  If you are compiling a P4 v1.1 program, you also need to define the `P4_OPTIONS` environment variable and set it to `--p4-v1.1`.
+Note that PD support for P4 v1.1 is only experimental.

   Because the PD library and PD headers location is independent of the P4 program you are compiling, generating them for a different P4 program may overwrite previous files.
 You can avoid this by using a different build